salrashid123/cosign_bazel_cloud_build/README.md

 ### Sign without upload to registry

-The following will sign an image with a key you provide
+The following will sign an image with a key and verify with the signatuere provided inline (`--signature`)

 ```bash
 export IMAGE=docker.io/salrashid123/myimage:server
 export IMAGE_DIGEST=$IMAGE@sha256:83ab2ba6689713f2d68104cd208feadfebdd6bc881c455dcb55d2b45ac3a0753